 Retrofitting your lighting for high-efficiency LEDs can seem like a big undertaking.
-Get all the facts before you get started.
+Get all the facts straight before you get started.
 Here are some of the most common questions business owners and facility managers have for our Pewaukee-based commercial lighting contractors.

 Generally a 3 bulb ceiling fixture consists of 3 T8 tubes that are 32 watts each.
 There are typically 3 options that can effectively replace them: